Pseudo-Hermitian Topology of Multiband Non-Hermitian Systems

 \section{Abstract}

 The complex eigenenergies and non-orthogonal eigenstates of non-Hermitian systems exhibit unique topological phenomena that cannot appear in Hermitian systems.
 Representative examples are the non-Hermitian skin effect and exceptional points.
 In a two-dimensional parameter space, topological classifications of non-separable bands in multiband non-Hermitian systems can be established by invoking a permutation group, where the product of the permutation represents state exchange due to exceptional points in the space.
 We unveil in this work the role of pseudo-Hermitian lines in non-Hermitian topology for multiple bands.
-Contrary to current understanding, the non-separability of non-Hermitian multibands can be topologically non-trivial without exceptional points in two-dimensional space.
+In particular, the non-separability of non-Hermitian multibands can be topologically non-trivial without exceptional points in two-dimensional space.
+As a physical illustration of the role of pseudo-Hermitian lines, we examine a multiband structure of a photonic crystal system with lossy materials.
 Our work builds on the fundamental and comprehensive understanding of non-Hermitian multiband systems and also offers versatile applications and realizations of non-Hermitian systems without the need to consider exceptional points.